Topics

 Lexer/Parser Generators

 We look more carefully at the difference between lexing and parsing.
-We then see how to use menhir to generate lexers and parsers for a grammar (in particular, how to deal with ambiguity and precedence).
+We then see how to use ocamllex and menhir to generate lexers and parsers for a grammar (in particular, how to deal with ambiguity and precedence).
 (Note.
-We will use menhir for every interpreter we build, so it is important to become comfortable with this tool)
+We will use these tools for every interpreter we build, so it is important to become comfortable with them)

 Reading: